ankitprahladsoni/java-concurrency-in-practice-notes/README.md

 Guarded.
 A guarded object can be accessed only with a specific lock held.
 Guarded objects include those that are encapsulated within other thread safe objects and published objects that are known to be guarded by a specific lock.

+# 4 Composing Objects

+The design process for a thread􀍲safe class should include these three basic elements:

+- Identify the variables that form the object's state;
+- Identify the invariants that constrain the state variables;
+- Establish a policy for managing concurrent access to the object's state.

+You cannot ensure thread safety without understanding an object's invariants and post-conditions.
+Constraints on the valid values or state transitions for state variables can create atomicity and encapsulation requirements.

+Encapsulating data within an object confines access to the data to the object's methods, making it easier to ensure that the data is always accessed with the appropriate lock held.
+Confined objects must not escape their intended scope

+Always return a copy.